Steel strike of 1959: Nixon's intervention

 Rejecting the contract was a dangerous tactic and could have broken the union if not for the support of Vice President Richard Nixon.
 Nixon planned to run for president in 1960 and offered his services in the hopes of negotiating a settlement, which might win him labor's backing.

 The Board of Inquiry, meanwhile, reconvened on November 10 and issued a second report on January 6, 1960.
 The major issues, the Board said, remained the size of the wage increase and Section 2(b).

 In December, Nixon met privately with the steelmakers and cautioned them that the Democratic Congress would soon begin hearings on the steel strike.
 Neither Republicans nor Democrats would support the steel companies if the strike triggered an election-year recession, and Nixon urged management to accept the terms of the Kaiser Steel settlement.
 Industry executives agreed to a new contract, similar to the Kaiser Steel settlement, in the last week of December.

 Settlement

-On January 15, a new 20-month contract was signed.
-Section 2(b) was preserved.
-Workers received a 7-cent an hour pay increase, 4.25 cents an hour lower than the Kaiser Steel settlement and far lower than anything McDonald had demanded.
-For the first time, however, the union won an automatic cost-of-living wage adjustment and greatly improved pension and health benefits.
-McDonald trumpeted the settlement as a great victory, compared to what might have happened.
+The Taft-Hartley Act was invoked with one key stipulation, management must submit their final offer by “the sixtieth day of the 80 day cooling off period.”
+Workers had the option to decline the offer and strike again, allowing them the freedom of choice if they felt their expectations were unmet.
+The strike ended on January 4, 1959 preserving section 2(b) and providing for a 30 month contract through June 1962.
+The USWA received wage increases of 7 cents an hour, and health benefits and pensions were improved greatly.
+The original bargaining points from steel management were completely ignored and most of management's demands were not met.

+Eisenhower saw this as a big victory for “voluntary bargaining free of governmental involvement.”
+Because management had to either make a final decision or deal with another crippling strike, US Steel CEO Roger M. Blough did not have the same view of the settlement stating;

+“The union's refusal of [our earlier] offer created a serious deadlock.
+The union not only refused to bargain lower but after negotiating settlements in other industries, withdrew its previous offer and raised its demands very substantially.
+So it was at this point-and under these circumstances, that administration officials in Washington sought to bring the parties together and eventually recommended a settlement which both parties ultimately accepted.”

+Labor was obviously pleased that it gained more than it expected.